weldpua2008/docker-ansible/README.md

 This content on DockerHub lives at https://hub.docker.com/r/weldpua2008/docker-ansible/

-There are images available currently for CentOS and Ubuntu, using both the latest stable version of Ansible.
+There are images available currently for Fedora, Oracle Linux, CentOS, Gentoo, Alpine, Debian and Ubuntu, using the 1.9.2 version of Ansible.

 Selecting Versions of Ansible
 =============================